cstkennedy/cs330-examples/Reviews330.md

     - Example 8 served to motivate the need for, based on the data-structure, a formal iterator implementation.
 We will revisit the Big-3 in Review 03.

   All source code is available in \ExampleZip{Review-02.zip}.
-The recorded review is located at <https://youtu.be/dWcPTtZl6Gs>. _Note that this is the Fall 2017 recording.
-If you missed lecture on Thursday, 18 January, review the Example 1 portion of the discussion._
+The recorded review is located [here](https://youtu.be/dWcPTtZl6Gs). _Note that this is the Fall 2017 recording._

+---

+# Updates in Progress

+ **Everything on this page is subject to change over the next 16 weeks.** I will tweak existing materials and add additional materials throughout the semester.

-# Review Session 3
+# Review 3

   This set of examples takes the Linked List and Dynamic Array examples from Review 02 and incorporates the Big-3.
 The final example includes an alternative appraoch to the assignment operator (copy and swap).

   All source code is available in \ExampleZip{Review-03.zip}.
-The recorded review is located at <https://youtu.be/hi7rGZ4gWlw>. _Note that this is the Fall 2017 recording._ We will begin this discussion in the live lecture on Tuesday, 30 January.
+The recorded review is located [here](https://youtu.be/hi7rGZ4gWlw). _Note that this is the Fall 2017 recording.

-# Review Session 4
+# Review 4

-This is a three part design discussion:
+This is a multi-part design discussion:

   1. ADTs & Top-Down Design - This is a revisiting of the appraoch taken for the CS 250 semester project.
       - The source code is available in \ExampleZip{Review-04.zip}
       - **This is not true design**.
 It is **motivation for a more formal methodology.**

-  2. This part of the discussion will occur on 13 February for the live lecture.

-  3. This part of the discussion will occur on 20 February for the live lecture.
+  2. The Java Implementation

+  3. The Python 3 Implementation

+  4. The proper way to [**plan**](doc:designDiscussion)

 There are currently no recordings for this discussion.

-# Review Session 5: Pointer Mechanics
+# Review 5: Pointer Mechanics

   This set of examples reviews the mechanics of pointers.
 This is a review of value-type, reference-type, and pointer-type variables as discussed on the whiteboard periodically during lecture.

-  **This discussion is currently ongoing in the live session** All source code is available in \ExampleZip{Review-05-Pointer-Review.zip}.
+  All source code is available in \ExampleZip{Review-05-Pointer-Review.zip}.

+  **I am preparing to record a lecture on this example set.**

-# Review Session 6: Inheritance
+# Review 6: Inheritance

-  During this Review Session, we discussed the C++ mechanics used when implementing inheritance.
+  During this Review , we discussed the C++ mechanics used when implementing inheritance.

   * Example 1 focuses on:
     * Virtual Functions
     * Pure Virtual Functions
     * Dynamic Binding

   * Example 2 introduces the Factory Model.

   * Examples 3 through 6 add a
   `ShapeCollection` container and discuss extensions to the `Shape` and `ShapeFactory` interfaces.

   Part 1 (in which I discuss the Examples 1 & 2) is located [here](https://youtu.be/2-sp-W9urQA).